Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-where $\mathcal{R}$ and $\mathcal{S}$ denote certain polynomials in $1/r$, the degree of which depends on the post-Newtonian approximation in question; for instance it is seventh degree for both $\mathcal{R}$ and $\mathcal{S}$ at 3PN order~\cite{MGS04}.
-The various coefficients of the powers of $1/r$ are themselves polynomials in $E$ and $\mathrm{J}$, and also, of course, depend on the total mass $m$ and symmetric mass ratio $\nu$.
-In the case of bounded elliptic-like motion, one can prove~\cite{D83} that the function $\mathcal{R}$ admits two real roots, say $r_\text{p}$ and $r_\text{a}$ such that $r_\text{p}\leqslant r_\text{a}$, which admit some non-zero finite Newtonian limits when $c\rightarrow\infty$, and represent respectively the radii of the orbit's periastron (p) and apastron (a).
+where $\mathcal{R}$ and $\mathcal{S}$ denote certain polynomials in $1/r$, the degree of which depends on the post-Newtonian approximation in question; for instance it is seventh degree for both $\mathcal{R}$ and $\mathcal{S}$ at 3PN order \citep{MGS04}.
+At high PN orders one must use coordinate systems which avoid the presence of the logarithm of $r$.
+The various coefficients of the powers of $1/r$ are themselves polynomials in $\dE$ and $\dJ$, and also, of course, depend on the total mass $m$ and symmetric mass ratio $\nu$.
+In the case of bounded elliptic-like motion, one can prove \citep{D83} that the function $\mathcal{R}$ admits two real roots, say $r_p$ and $r_a$ such that $r_p\leqslant r_a$, which admit some non-zero finite Newtonian limits when $c\rightarrow\infty$, and represent respectively the radii of the orbit's periastron ($p$) and apastron ($a$).
 The other roots are complex and tend to zero when $c\rightarrow\infty$.

-Let us consider a given binary's orbital configuration, fully specified by some values of the integrals of motion $E$ and $\mathrm{J}$ corresponding to quasi-elliptic motion.\epubtkFootnote{The dependence on $E$ and $\mathrm{J}$ will no longer be indicated but is always understood as implicit in what follows.} The binary's orbital period, or time of return to the periastron, is obtained by integrating the radial motion as
+Let us consider a given binary's orbital configuration, fully specified by some values of the integrals of motion $\dE$ and $\dJ$ corresponding to quasi-elliptic motion.\footnote{The dependence on $\dE$ and $\dJ$ will no longer be indicated but is always understood as implicit in what follows.} The binary's orbital period, or time of return to the periastron, is obtained by integrating the radial motion as

 We introduce the fractional angle (i.e., the angle divided by $2\pi$) of the advance of the periastron \emph{per} orbital revolution,

 which is such that the precession of the periastron \emph{per} period is given by $\Delta\Phi=2\pi(K-1)$.
 As $K$ tends to one in the limit $c\rightarrow\infty$ (as is easily checked from the usual Newtonian solution), it is often convenient to pose $k\equiv K-1$, which will then entirely describe the \emph{relativistic precession}.